Unearth: III: In the Eyes of Fire (2006-2008)

 In early 2006, they began writing their next album.
 After the writing process, they recorded III: In the Eyes of Fire with well-known heavy metal producer Terry Date in Seattle.
 This latest coup was yet another landmark in their blossoming career, a fact the band were quick to acknowledge: "Working with Terry Date is another amazing feat for us on a growing list of accomplishments".
 As they finished their latest album, they performed at Ozzfest for the second time, including songs from the album even though it was not destined for release until August 8, 2006.
 The album debuted at number 35 on the Billboard 200, and 2 on the US Indie Charts.
 Overall it was met with positive reception, Blabbermouth.net wrote "Unearth is an aggressive METAL band with chops and an ability to write memorable songs.
 "III: In the Eyes of Fire" is proof of it.
 During the release, they began their headlined Sanctity of Brothers tour with Bleeding Through, Animosity, Through the Eyes of the Dead and Terror.
 After participating in Japan's Loud Park festival, Unearth and Slayer toured together all around the U.S. in early 2007 on the Christ Illusion tour.
-They headlined a European tour in the beginning of 2007 with Job for a Cowboy, Despised Icon, and DÅÅTH.
-Which was followed by a U.S. & Canadian tour with Dimmu Borgir, DevilDriver and Kataklysm that began in the middle of April.
+They headlined a European tour in the beginning of 2007 with Job for a Cowboy, Despised Icon, and DÅÅTH, which was followed by a U.S. & Canadian tour with Dimmu Borgir, DevilDriver and Kataklysm that began in the middle of April.
 It was during this tour that drummer Mike Justian was fired from the band for numerous reasons.
 To fill in for the rest of the tour, Gene Hoglan of Strapping Young Lad was recruited.
-They played in the 2007 Download Festival with Seemless/Kingdom of Sorrow/studio drummer Derek Kerswill who has since joined the band officially.
+They played in the 2007 Download Festival with Seemless/Kingdom of Sorrow/studio drummer Derek Kerswill who then joined the band officially in 2008.

 The band's live DVD Alive from the Apocalypse was released on March 18, 2008, and debuted at No. 13 on the Billboard Top Music Video Chart, with sales around 1,800.
 It was also certified gold in Canada a week after its release.